architech-boards/sigfox-documentation/source/index.rst

 126 dBm while providing an exceptional output power of up to +14 dBm with unmatched TX efficiency.
-The **TD1207** device versatility provides the gateway function from a local Narrow Band ISM network to the long-distance Ultra Narrow Band SIGFOXTM network at no additional cost.
-The broad range of analog and digital interfaces available in the **TD1207** module allows any application to interconnect easily to the SIGFOXTM network.
+The **TD1207** device versatility provides the gateway function from a local Narrow Band ISM network to the long-distance Ultra Narrow Band SIGFOXTM network with no additional cost.
+The broad range of analog and digital interfaces available in the **TD1207** module allows any application to interconnect easily with the SIGFOXTM network.
 The LVTTL low- energy UART, along with the numerous GPIOs can control any kind of external sensors or activators.
 Featuring an AES encryption engine and a DMA controller, the powerful 32-bit ARM Cortex-M3 baseband processor can